-12. A written statement of credentials designating representatives shall be submitted by each Member and observer institution.
+12. A written statement of credentials designating representatives shall be submitted by each Member and by each observer institution invited by Council in accordance with Rule 40.
 Such statement shall be signed by the responsible official of the Member or observer concerned who has the necessary authority.
 Such officials may authorize their own service as representatives.
 The statement shall be either on a form provided by the Director General, or shall provide all the particulars called for in that form.
-It shall be returned to the Director General before the World Congress opens and shall bear an official seal or be accompanied by an official letter.
+It shall be returned to the Director General before or during the World Congress and shall bear an official seal or be accompanied by an official letter.